Just1truc/Abricot-Norminette/README.md

 # Abricot moulinette

 Welcome to Abricot Norminette,
-Abricot Moulinette is a norminette that check your C project file and check the coding style errors for EPITECH
+Abricot Norminette is a checker for C project file and check the coding style errors for EPITECH

 ## Files checked